 A: The Music Department currently offers no formal program in music theater.
 We do have faculty with expertise as both performers, teachers, and scholars, but there is no undergraduate concentration.
 Students with interest in musical theater generally participate in the Footlighters, a student-run campus organization that mounts a Broadway show each semester.

 A: Any student who performs in an instrumental ensemble is eligible to sign out a locker in Denison Hall for the purpose of storing their instrument.
 Sign out information is provided to students during auditions.

 Q: Does CWRU Music rent or loan instruments to students?

 A: Students that participate in our large ensembles, such as marching band, wind band, orchestra or jazz ensembles may borrow instruments from the department with the approval of an ensemble director.
-Participation in a large ensemble is required to borrow an instrument each semester.

 Q: Where do students do individual practice?

-A: There are several acoustically isolated practice rooms in Denison/Wade for anyone participating in department ensembles, and three others in Haydn Hall that are available to students registered for lessons.
+A: There are several acoustically isolated practice rooms in Denison/Wade for anyone participating in department ensembles and three others in Haydn Hall that are available to students registered for lessons.
 All majors have 24-hour access to these buildings.
 Practice in individual dorm rooms is discouraged, though there are music rooms in the Village at 115 dorm complex, which is for upperclass undergraduates.